Idlewild Farm Complex

 The Idlewild Farm Complex is a 26 acre plot of land in Bryn Mawr, Pennsylvania.
 It was originally part of the Welsh Tract and is now a portion of the Bridlewild Trails Association.

 Early Times

 In 1698, Welsh farmer Robert Lloyd was deeded 400 acre of land near "the road leading through the Black Rocks" now known as Black Rock Road.
 In 1700, Lloyd built a one room with loft house on the property, complete with beehive oven and walk-in fireplace for help with cooking.
 Over the next 14 years, Lloyd had eight kids and tended to the farm.
 However, in 1714, Robert Lloyd died.

 Lloyd's wife, Lowry Lloyd, soon remarried.
 Her new husband added a new portion to the house in 1717 and a wooden barn was built.

+Along with the change of ownership, the barn was rebuilt to stone in 1825, the two portions of the farmhouse were connected in 1825, and a wagon house was added (1827).

+Co‑founder of the Lower Merion Historical Society, Douglas Macfarlan, marked “Williamson Hs.
+1704” on one of his hand‑drawn maps at the Idlewild location — a clear acknowledgment of the Williamson family’s early presence in the area.
+What is documented with certainty is this: